EMI-Group/evox/docs/source/guide/advanced/4-container.md

 # Container Algorithms

-Container algorithms are a special type of algorithms that works by containing other algorithms and cannot work on its own.
+Container algorithms are a special type of algorithms that work by containing other algorithms and cannot work on their own.
 Container algorithms can be used to compose a series of normal algorithms together.

 ## Working with expensive algorithms

-Many algorithms are expensive in term of space or time.
+Many algorithms are expensive in terms of space or time.
 For example, CMA-ES requires $O(N^2)$ space.
 Thus, it is costly to run CMA-ES on high-dimension problems.
-Sep-CMA-ES scales better, but sacrifice the performance.
+Sep-CMA-ES scales better but sacrifices the performance.
-That's where container algorithm comes in.
+That's where the container algorithm comes in.
-With it, we can easily construct a variant of CMA-ES that uses $O((\frac{N}{M})^2)$ space, where $M$ is the number of block.
+With it, we can easily construct a variant of CMA-ES that uses $O((\frac{N}{M})^2)$ space, where $M$ is the number of blocks.
 This variant is a balance between the normal CMA-ES and Sep-CMA-ES.

 ## Working with PyTree